geeeedev/Cheatsheets/CheatSheet-SCSS.md

         > watch means SASS is watching for changes to update the CSS files after each change
         Once compile is done, .css files are available for importing into project as usual
         A .css.map file will also be generated as part of the compilation
     - Can run simultaneously with react project in development.
 Just `npm start` on one terminal, and `sass <source.scss> <target.css> --watch` on another terminal.
-Could even do a third terminal with `sass ... --watch` for modularizig .scss files.
+Could even do a third terminal with `sass ... --watch` for running modularized .scss files.
 &nbsp;

 - install using Node.js npm (pure JS implementation of Dart Sass - super slow! - NOT recommanded)